hyosung11/Launch-School/Courses/journal.md

 14:15 In the Career Karma "Reframing Your Past Experiences for a New Tech Career" room listening to this guy speak.
 I feel like it's not that interesting at the moment.

 14:59 Leaving one meeting and jumping into the next one.

+17:10 Very long conversation with Derek Barker about working at Salesforce.
+I'm tired right now.
+Why don't I use dictation more?